Gamerrethink/aws-bootcamp-cruddur-2023/journal/week0.md

 Homework Challenges

-- Destroy your root account credentials, Set MFA, IAM role - Completed
+- Destroy your root account credentials, Set MFA, IAM role - Completed, see the "Create Admin User" section for more.
 - Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue - Completed
   <img src="https://user-images.githubusercontent.com/20970865/219766266-c589cac2-5eed-4461-a092-6dfd60b4b2d6.PNG" width="600">
 - Review all the questions of each pillars in the Well Architected Tool (No specialized lens) - Completed, did all of the questions.